Cryptorubic/multi-proxy-rubic/README.md

 3) Diamond:
    1) `diamondCut` - add, remove or alter a Facet

-Authorisation for these functions is described in [this table](https://docs.google.com/spreadsheets/d/1PPT1XLdLAZt__ZsQodsXe7ZTunx6AmWGVasflpR-brM/edit#gid=0)

 ### DEPLOY<a name="deploy"></a>

 You can deploy the entire project by running: